petrizhang/crisp/README.md

 Users could consider Tispp as a lisp interpreter which interprets lisp programs at C++ compile time.
-With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code. *All operations in Tispp are accomplished at compile time**, which is the most awesome feature of Tispp
+With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code. *All operations in Tispp are accomplished at compile time**, which is the most awesome feature of Tispp.

 Just like lisp, Tispp is a simple but powerful functional programming language.
 The core features of Tispp include immutable variables, lambdas, lexical scope and closures, and recursive functions.